pgum/pgum.github.io/_posts/2020-02-28-you_dont_care_about_it_if_you_dont_measure_it.md

+---
+layout: post
-# You don't care about it if you don't *measure* it
+title: You don't care about it if you don't *measure* it
+image: /img/daoudi-aissa-absT1BNRDAI-unsplash.jpg
+category: concepts
+tags: [lean, waste, inspect&adapt]
+---
 ## Description
 Word *measure* can be substituted with: **notice**, **speak about**, **rise up**, *etc*.
 Without benchmarking there is no possible way to make rational decision.